 Note: During the continuous hand over hand hose pull, at least one knee is to remain on the ground at all times and the candidate's whole body must remain within the box at all times.
+The candidate is not permitted to sit back on their back foot during the haul and must remain upright and tall while in the kneeling position.

-- The candidate does not maintain one knee on the ground at all times or sits on their foot while kneeling, they will be warned. - If any part of the candidate's body goes outside the marked square, they will be warned. - There will be a total of TWO warnings given and the third warning will constitute a failure of the assessment.
+- The candidate does not maintain one knee on the ground at all times or sits on their foot while kneeling, they will be warned. - If any part of the candidate's body goes outside the marked square, they will be warned. - There will be one warning given and the second warning will constitute a failure of the assessment.